PrathamP-dev/Myristika_Solution/README.md

 ## 📄 License

-This repository is proprietary and the website code is built exclusively for **Myristika Solutions**.
+This repository is proprietary and the website code is built exclusively for **Myristika Sustainable Solutions**.
 Please do not copy or reuse without explicit permission.

 ---